IMTtugraz/PyQMRI/paper.md

 GPU based implementations to speed up computation time of highly parallelizeable operations (e.g., the Fourier transformation in MRI [@Knoll2014g]).
-However, as memory is a scarce resource, most reconstruction and fitting algorithms are applied in a slice-by-slice fashion to the volumetric data by taking a Fourier transformation along a fully sampled acuqisition direction, effectively yielding a set of 2D problems.
+However, as memory is a scarce resource, most reconstruction and fitting algorithms are applied in a slice-by-slice fashion to the volumetric data by taking a Fourier transformation along a fully sampled acquisition direction, effectively yielding a set of 2D problems.
-Subsequently the additional information in form of the third dimension of volumetric data is neglected.
+Hence the additional information in form of the third dimension of volumetric data is neglected, leading to a loss in performance.

 To utilize full 3D information in advanced reconstruction and fitting algorithms on memory limited GPUs, special solutions strategies are necessary to leverage the speed advantage, e.g., hide memory latency of repeated transfers to/from the GPU to host memory.
 This can be achieved using asynchronous execution strategies but correct synchronization of critical operations can be error prone.
-To this end, a simple to use toolbox is of high interest for qMRI.
+To this end, we propose a simple to use toolbox for quantitative MRI.

 # Statement of need